davidedc/raspberry-pi-autoVj/README.md

 Then run Geany (Programming -> Geany) load the file  AutoVJ.py and press the "gears" icon to run.

-Press esc to exit, and press space to take fantastic screenshots (will end up in the screenshots directory).
-TODO space will be used for interactive control
+Press esc to exit.

+Press space to 'bump' the random effect changer.

 AutoVJ works by simply modifying the properties of two primitives (a cube and a background plane).
 Properties can be: the shader, the scale of the